EPCCed/2023-12-08-archer2-intro-develop/_episodes/01-develop-env.md

 privately owned rights.

-Cray MPICH 8.1.9:
+Cray MPICH 8.1.23:
 =======================================

 Release Date:
 -------------
-  August 18, 2021
+  November 29, 2022

 Purpose:
 --------
-  Cray MPICH 8.1.9 is based upon ANL MPICH 3.4a2 with support for libfabric and is optimized for the Cray Programming Environment.
+  Cray MPICH 8.1.23 is based upon ANL MPICH 3.4a2 with support for libfabric and is optimized for the Cray Programming Environment.

-  Major Differences Cray MPICH 8.1.9 from the XC Cray MPICH include:
+  Major Differences Cray MPICH 8.1.23 from the XC Cray MPICH include:

       - Uses the new ANL MPICH CH4 code path and libfabric for network support.